agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

     $('#info').append(html);
 ```

-That is the very basics of how you get Handlebars to inject HTML with data from your source.

 #### [View working example](https://codepen.io/anon/pen/gwQNqg)

 ### Pre-Compiling Templates
 ----

-Lets say your are planning to use Handlebars extensively and placing the templates inside your main HTML file is not what you want.
-As you have seen above, the first thing Handlebars does is compile the template into a function.
+Lets say your are planning to use Handlebars.js extensively and placing the templates inside your main HTML file is not what you want.
+As you have seen above, the first thing Handlebars.js does is compile the template into a function.
 This operation is expensive on the client.
 We can remedy this by utilizing what is known as **template pre-compilation**.

 Choosing to do this, we can improve the performance of the application by having the client perform only the execution of that function, not the actual compilation of it.

-First step is to install Handlebars globally.
+First step is to install Handlebars.js globally.

 `$ npm install -g handlebars`